MatePaic/browse_file_system/README.md

    dotnet restore
    dotnet build
 3. Update the database connection string in appsettings.json
+4. Check in docker-compose.yml file for a platform.
+If you are using MacOS plafrom linux/amd64.
+On Windows just delete that line.
-4. Start the app server and database server:
+5. Start the app server and database server:
    ```bash
    docker compose up -d -> database
    cd ../API